-- 21.1.
-The DfT shall put in place arrangements to ensure the orderly winding up of the Authority.
-In particular it should ensure that the assets and liabilities of the Authority are passed to any successor organisation and accounted for properly.
-(In the event that there is no successor organisation, the assets and liabilities will revert to the DfT).
-To this end, the DfT shall: - ensure that procedures are in place in the Authority to gain independent assurance on key transactions, financial commitments, cash flows and other information needed to handle the wind-up effectively and to maintain the momentum of work inherited by any residuary body; - specify the basis for the valuation and accounting treatment of the Authority's assets and liabilities; - ensure that arrangements are in place to prepare closing accounts and pass to the C&AG for external audit, and that funds are in place to pay for such audits.
+- ensure that procedures are in place in the Authority to gain independent assurance on key transactions, financial commitments, cash flows and other information needed to handle the wind-up effectively and to maintain the momentum of work inherited by any residuary body; - specify the basis for the valuation and accounting treatment of the Authority's assets and liabilities; - ensure that arrangements are in place to prepare closing accounts and pass to the C&AG for external audit, and that funds are in place to pay for such audits.
 It shall be for the C&AG to lay the final accounts in Parliament, together with his report on the accounts; - arrange for the most appropriate person to sign the closing accounts.
 In the event that another NDPB takes on the role, responsibilities, assets and liabilities, the succeeding NDPB AO should sign the closing accounts.
 In the event that the DfT inherits the role, responsibilities, assets and liabilities, the DfT's AO should sign. - 21.2.
 The Authority shall provide the DfT with full details of all agreements where the Authority or its successors have a right to share in the financial gains of developers.
-It should also pass to the DfT details of any other forms of claw-back due to the Authority.

-22.Review of this Framework Document
+It should also pass to the DfT details of any other forms of claw-back due to the Authority. - 22.
+Review of this Framework Document - 22.1.

-22.1.
 The Framework Document is to be reviewed annually and any amendments discussed at the sponsorship meetings.

-LIST OF APPENDICES TO THE DOCUMENT

-Appendix 1 - List of government-wide corporate guidance instructions

-- Appendix 2 List of delegated authorities - Appendix 3 checklist of actions for the Authority - Appendix 4 checklist of actions for the Secretary of State

-Signed on behalf of the DfT
+LIST OF APPENDICES TO THE DOCUMENT Appendix 1 - List of government-wide corporate guidance instructions Appendix 2 - List of delegated authorities Appendix 3 - checklist of actions for the Authority Appendix 4 - checklist of actions for the Secretary of State Signed on behalf of the DfT Date Signed on behalf of the Authority Date

-Date